MyThemeShopTeam/WP-Review/readme.txt

 = v5.0.3 (Sep 17, 2018) =
 * Fixed PHP notice relates to inactive color
 * Fixed wrong inactive color in the review box
-* Supported custom post types in widget
+* Fixed custom post types not showing in the review widget
+* Fixed 500 error happening with the Gutenberg

 = v5.0.2 (Sep 14, 2018) =
 * Fixed JS Console error on the settings page